Ogu–Bolo

-Postal codes for the area begin with 500.

-Geography
+Ogu–Bolo Local Government Area (LGA) covers an area of 89 km² (34 sq mi) and had an estimated population of over 119,000 as of 2020, according to the Rivers State Primary Health Care Management Board.
+Located in the Rivers South East Senatorial District, it is bordered by Eleme LGA to the north, Tai LGA to the south, Khana LGA to the east, and Bonny LGA to the west.

+Farming is the predominant occupation of the people, with Christianity being the major religion, alongside a few adherents of African Traditional Religion.
+The primary ethnic group in the area is the Wakrikese, a sub-group of the larger Ijaw tribe.
+The postal code for Ogu–Bolo is 500104.

+About

 Ogu/Bolo is neighboured by Eleme LGA in the west, Tai LGA in the north, Bonny LGA, Wakama Ama and Bolo communities in the south, and Okrika LGA in the southwest.

 Ogu/Bolo LGA consists of the districts of Bolo, Ele, Ogu, and Wakama, along with many other communities such as Adiai-Obiofu, Agwe, Amuajie, Ase-Imonita, Ase-Azaga, Isara, and others.
 Nearby cities and villages include Tai, Gokana, and Okrika.
 Neighbouring communities in other LGAs include: Sime, Barale, Barayira, Norkpo, and Nonwa in Tai LGA; Eteo and Onne in Eleme LGA; and Mgbemgbe Boko in Okrika LGA.

+Climate/Geography

+Ogu Bolo LGA has an average temperature of 26 degrees Celsius and a total area of 89 square kilometers.
+The dry and wet seasons are the two distinct seasons that the LGA experiences.
+There are numerous rivers and streams that traverse the LGA.

 The region can be accessed by sea or land.
 It has well over 50 satellite villages and fishing settlements which can be reached from the sea by Ogu Creek and the Bonny River.
 These include: